 \section{Spin model derivation}

-{A\arabic{figure}} {A\arabic{equation}} We show here how the spin model we use is derived from the Fermi-Hubbard model.
+{A\arabic{equation}} We show here how the spin model we use is derived from the Fermi-Hubbard model.
 The method is standard second-order Schrieffer-Wolff perturbation theory, as described in e.g. Ref.~\cite{bravyi2011schrieffer}.

 The perturbation theory proceeds by first rotating the full Fermi-Hubbard Hamiltonian $\hat{H}$ into the eigenbasis of the drive by defining new fermionic operators,

 The Hamiltonian becomes,